 What Other Hiking Shoes Should You Consider?

-Topo Athletic Ultraventure 3 Review: Like the Peregrine 14, the Topo Ultraventure 3s offer lightweight construction and breathability.
-They feature a roomier toe box, a tighter lacing system, and more heel cushioning for an extra comfy ride, although they aren’t as nimble as the Peregrines because of their heavier build.
+Topo Athletic Ultraventure 3 Review: Like the Peregrine 14, the Topo Ultraventure 3 offers lightweight construction and breathability, but it features a roomier toe box and more heel cushioning for an extra comfy ride.

-Altra Lone Peak 8 Review: The Altra Lone Peak 8 is similar to the Peregrine 14 in terms of lightweight design and grippy outsoles.
-However, these have an oversized toe box and a zero heel-to-toe drop that allows for natural flexion of the foot and a more ergonomic gait on trail.
+Altra Lone Peak 8 Review: The Altra Lone Peak 8 is also lightweight and grippy, but it also has an oversized toe box and a zero heel-to-toe drop for an ergonomic gait on the trail.